 Skip to content

-Main goal of Iconify is to make icons easy to use.
+One of goals of Iconify project is to make icons easy to use.

-This requires modifying icons, so they can be used the same way regardless of icon set.
-This means icons are not always identical to source.
+Icons are modified, so they can be used the same way regardless of icon set.

 To make icons easy to use regardless of their source, all icons follow the same naming convention.